sunnypilot/sunnypilot/openpilot/tools/wgpu/README.md

 Add `--big-model` after `COMMA_IP` to use the locally compiled big model.

 The first remote `carParams` packet can take up to 50 seconds.
-Stop either side with Ctrl+C. Stop the device helper before changing branches or rebooting.
+Stop either side with Ctrl+C. A host disconnect automatically restores the warm local publisher after a 350 ms timeout.
+Stop the device helper before changing branches or rebooting.

 For stationary bench testing only, model lag can be changed from a blocking event to a live warning showing model age and dropped frames.
 After ignition is